Augochloropsis: Sociality

 A broad spectrum of social behaviors have been observed in the tropical Augochloropsis species.
 These range from solitary, to communal, semisocial, and even eusocial nesting behavior.
 A few faunal studies have looked at North American species as well.
 A. sumptuosa has been studied in New Jersey and Kansas and has been found to be either communal or semisocial.
 Some species have been observed to nest in aggregations, where the openings of several nests are located within just centimeters of each other.

 Some evidence of division of labor or partitioning of social roles to some extent has been observed within this genus.
-An excavated nest of A. metallica in Michigan led to the discovery of two female nest-mates with different levels of ovarian development that was determined not to be due simply to the age of the individuals.
+An excavated nest of A. metallica in Michigan led to the discovery of two female nest-mates with different levels of ovarian development that were determined not to be due simply to the age of the individuals.
 This was interpreted as strongly indicative of division of labor within this species, suggesting at least that individuals have varying levels of reproductive responsibility within a nest.
 This may be a larger pattern found within the social species of this genus.

 There is a large amount of behavioral variability observed within augochlorine bees.
 Species within this tribe can also display polyethism, or differences in sociality and work activity among different members of a species.
 Unlike certain species that may be reliably eusocial or reliably solitary, members of Augochloropsis show behavioral plasticity.
-It is not very well known what factors determine the sociality of an individual, but it does seem clear that species of this genus are quite variable in this regard.